How does Football Index Work?

 But it depends on your strategy, you can have a long-term strategy if you want to build up media dividends and and performance buzz and bank on the price of football index in the whole going up.

 The mobile app is a great way to check on your portfolio & the best way to use football index in my opinion

 What are the turquoise lines?

 These represent the highs and lows of a player's price for that day so the bigger the line the bigger the volatility maybe it's a good thing maybe his price has gone up because he scored a couple of goals or got lots of worthy media attention and it's up to you to interpret this graph to see where the players price is going.Enter your text here...

-In general diving straight in is a great strategy especially because football index is risk free for the first 7 days of you using it up to £500.
+In general diving straight in is a great strategy especially because football index has the Money Back Offer.
+Withing the first 7 days, Football index will refund your losses (if any) up to £500.

 ●18 + only, Football Index is gambling if you have a problem do not sign up & go to https://www.gamcare.org.uk/